AdaCore/langkit/doc/tutorial.rst

     |  |  |  |  |  |  Number[1:42-1:43]: 1

 Yay!
-What a pretty AST!
-Here's also a very useful tip for grammar development: it's possible to run ``parse`` on rules that are not the main ones.
+What a pretty parse tree!
+Here's also a very useful tip for grammar
+development: it's possible to run ``libkaleidoscopelang_parse`` on rules that are not the main ones.
 For instance, imagine we want to test only the ``expr`` parsing rule: you just have to use the ``-r`` argument to specify that we want the parser to start with it:

 .. code-block:: text

-    $ ./build/obj-mains/libkaleidoscopelang_parse -r expr '1 + 2'
+    $ libkaleidoscopelang_parse -r prototype 'foo(a, b)'
-    BinaryExpr[1:1-1:6]
-    |lhs:
-    |  Number[1:1-1:2]: 1
-    |op:
+    Prototype[1:1-1:10]
+    |f_name:
-    |  OperatorPlus[1:3-1:4]
+    |  Identifier[1:1-1:4]: foo
-    |rhs:
+    |f_args:
-    |  Number[1:5-1:6]: 2
+    |  IdentifierList[1:5-1:9]
+    |  |  Identifier[1:5-1:6]: a
+    |  |  Identifier[1:8-1:9]: b

-So we have our analysis library: there's nothing more we can do right now to enhance it, but on the other hand we can already use it to parse code and get AST's.
+So we have our analysis library.
+We can already use it to parse code, get a parse tree and do something useful with it.

 Using the generated library's Python API